fervqz/picsart-challenge/README.md

 This is a web application for the Picsart Challenge.

-The app was made with React, Typescript and vanilla CSS.
+The app was made with NextJS, Typescript and vanilla CSS.
 It is hosted on vercel so you can check a live demo [here](https://picsart-challenge.vercel.app/).

 ![sketching](./public/docs/shot.png)